Vyral/base-template/_posts/2020-02-07-our-athens-market-2009-vs--2019.md

 As you can see, we’re in a completely different market and economy now.
 If that average sale price increase is not a case for homeownership and real estate investment, I don’t know what is.
 What changes are in store for our market this decade? **I anticipate that real estate will continue to increase in value, and the way we shop for and view real estate will change as well.&nbsp;**

-If you have more questions about how our market has evolved in the past decade, or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
+If you have more questions about how our market has evolved in the past decade or you’re thinking of buying or selling a home soon, don’t hesitate to reach out to me.
 I’d love to help you.